 Symptoms can range from mild to severe illness, and appear 2-14 days after you are exposed to the virus that causes COVID-19.

 Seek medical care immediately if someone has emergency warning signs of COVID-19.

+- Trouble breathing

-Trouble breathing Inability to wake or Persistent pain or pressure stay awake in the chest Bluish lips or face New confusion
+- Persistent pain or pressure in the chest

+- New confusion